 Our results indicate that affiliation with the life sciences sector shows a high degree of positive and statistically significant correlation with the R&D investment variable but does not show this type of significant statistical correlation with the company revenue variable.
 Therefore, this variable can be used as an instrumental variable for estimating the R&D investment vector that will replace the original variable and solve the endogeneity problem.
 A similar finding was also obtained in Wakelin's study (2001), which showed that intensity of R&D investment is sensitive to the company’s sectoral affiliation.

 Using the instrumental variable that replaced the suspected endogenous variable and the dummy variable for collaboration in regression model no. 3 (Table 3) shows a positive and highly statistically significant (p=0.001) effect of the two explanatory variables on the dependent variable.
 Furthermore, the positive effect on revenue of the dummy variable for collaboration is significantly greater than the effect of the predicted average annual R&D investment variable (see the estimated values for these two variables).
 That is, given the same R&D investment between two companies, the ones that collaborated with other companies or organizations achieved a much higher revenue than companies with no collaborative R&D processes.

+(Table 3 here)